icanbwell/SparkPipelineFramework/partitioning.md

 Currently the FrameworkPartitioner does not specifically address skew (where some partitions are much bigger than others), however the process of re-partitioning can help balance the partitions in many cases.

+Partitioning itself is an expensive process because Spark has to move data around the cluster.
+So use the FrameworkPartitioner when you have a lot of data and when you're noticing performance or memory issues.

+Partitioning cannot fix sub-optimal code.
+So follow other strategies to make sure your code is as optimized as possible such as using asynchronous processing (https://github.com/icanbwell/SparkPipelineFramework/blob/master/asynchronous.md).